galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 For this first exercise we will use data from [Trapnell et al. 2014](https://www.ncbi.nlm.nih.gov/pubmed/22383036 "Trapnell et al. data").
 In this work, the authors created an artificial dataset of gene expression in *Drosophila melanogaster*, where 300 random genes were set (insilico) to be differentially expressed between two conditions.

 > ### {% icon hands_on %} Hands-on:
 > The data for this tutorial is available at [Zenodo](https://zenodo.org/record/1255038#.Wx4qTBwh3CI) to download.
+For convenience and reproducibility of results, we already added the GO ontology and annotations in the Zenodo repository.
 > 1. **Create a new history**
 >
 > 2. **Upload to the Galaxy** the following files: